Education Planning for Military Children in 2026: What is a 529 Plan?

 What are some examples of qualified education expenses?

 Qualified expenses include tuition, fees, books, supplies, and required technology for vocational, trade or conventional four-year colleges.
-For students enrolled at least half-time, room and board also qualify.
+For students enrolled at least half-time, usually between 6-11 credit hours per semester (as determined by the institution), room and board also qualify.
 Up to $10,000 per year can be used for K–12 tuition.
-Some apprenticeships and student loan repayments may also qualify.
+Certain registered apprenticeship programs also qualify, and up to $10,000 lifetime per beneficiary can be used for student loan repayment.

 What happens if my child gets a scholarship?

-If your child receives a scholarship, you can withdraw an equivalent amount from the 529 plan without the 10% penalty.
+If your child receives a scholarship, including the scholarship‑equivalent benefit of attending a service academy like West Point, you can withdraw an equivalent amount from the 529 plan without the 10% penalty.
 You’ll still owe income tax on the earnings portion, but the principal is returned tax-free.
 You can also reassign the funds to another family member.

 Prior to investing in a 529 College Savings Plan, you should compare the Plan with any 529 college savings plan offered by your home state or your beneficiary’s home state and consider, before investing, any state tax or other benefits that are only available for investments in the home state’s plan.
 Please read the Plan’s Disclosure Document which includes investment objectives, risks, fees, charges and expenses, and other information.
 You should read the Plan Disclosure Document carefully before investing.
 For this and other information on any 529 College Savings Plan, contact First Command at or your Financial Advisor.